Graphing, homotopy groups of spheres, and spaces of long links and knots: Homotopy classes in spaces of long knots and links from joining pure braids

+Such a decomposition could lead to constructions of explicit geometric representatives of homotopy and homology classes in those spaces of links.
+The example of the 2-hair hedgehog class, which suggested a negative answer to Question \ref{Q:PB}, does not immediately suggest a negative answer to Question \ref{Q:CablesSplitLinks}; from a purely dimensional viewpoint, it could be the cabling a knot class corresponding to the same graph but with the same label on both leaves.

 \begin{remark} Preliminary computations similar to the ones in the proof of Theorem \ref{T:Knots} suggest that in the bases given in part (c), one can use a cable of the generator in $\pi_{2n-6} \K_1^n$ to replace $J_*[b_{21}, b_{31}]$ for $n$ odd.
-However, for $n$ even, this cable spans the same subgroup as $[\mathbbm{1}_{n-2}, \mathbbm{1}_{n-2}]$ so in this parity, $J_*[b_{21}, b_{31}]$ is neither split, nor a cable, nor a braid.
-We omit further details here, including a precise definition of cabling at the space level, but we may pursue them in future work. \end{remark}
+However, for $n$ even, this cable spans the same subgroup as the image under graphing of $[\mathbbm{1}_{n-2}, \mathbbm{1}_{n-2}]$ so in this parity, $J_*[b_{21}, b_{31}]$ is neither split, nor a cable, nor a braid. \end{remark}

-\begin{question} Is there a systematic decomposition of the space of links $\mathcal{L}_{p_1, \dots, p_m}^n$, $n \geq 4$, in terms of configuration spaces, split links, cables, and a remaining subspace? \end{question} An example of such a decomposition is the one obtained by Batelier and Ducoulombier \cite{Batelier-Ducoulombier} for 2-component long links with $n=3$ in terms of the Swiss cheese operad.
-(That result extended results of ours on 2-component long links \cite{Burke-K:2015, BBK:2015}, which in turn extended a result of Budney on long knots and the little 2-cubes operad \cite{Budney:Cubes} and Schubert's prime decomposition of knots \cite{Schubert}.)
-Such a decomposition in higher dimensions could lead to constructions of explicit geometric representatives of homotopy and homology classes in those spaces of links.